Collecting your Data

 Maryland State Archives

 The Maryland State Archives contains a great deal of information, which could be useful in locating a person.
-The organization contains records and serves as the central depository for government records such as marriage and divorce information, family histories, county records, church records, newspapers, land records and many other sources of information.
-The Archives contain a surprising amount of information, most of which is somewhat old, but it could possibly contain that last piece of information that you need.
+The organization serves as the central depository for government records such as marriage and divorce information, family histories, county records, church records, newspapers, land records and many other sources of information.
+The Archives contain a surprising amount of information, most of which is somewhat old, but it could possibly contain relevant information to your case.

 UCC Filing Records